de-vi/userleap/README.md

 ### terraform/test
 Has terratest code to validate the deployment

 ```
 cd terraform/test
-go test
+AWS_PROFILE=<profile> go test
 ```

 #### Performs:
 - Terraform init and apply
 - Take application url from terraform response
-- Perform http get on the / endpoint
+- Perform http get on the / endpoint and validates response code & content
 - Terraform destroy

+---
+*NOTE*

+This must be run after the prerequisites execution

+---